TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. It's really easy to automatically dismiss everyone who starts a conversation with "I'm looking for a technical co-founder".
 Doing this means you miss talking to some interesting people.
 But be upfront that you're not that co-founder so no-one feels like their time is wasted

 1. Trying to raise money and apply to accelerators is a full time job.
-You're probably either building or fundraising.
+You're probably either building or fund raising.
 Not both.
 If in doubt, choose building

 1. The solution to many, many problems, is not technical.
 That won't stop people trying solve them with apps